Menu

 Pros

 Safe size for kids still putting everything in their mouth.
 Stick together and come apart easily.
 Comes in a sturdy bag for storage.
-Still fun to play with even after kids get big enough for smaller building blocks.
+Still fun to play with even after kids get big enough for smaller building blocks such as Legos.

 Cons